SDcmd/Project-Software-Engineering/README.md

 Start_HelperDev_macOS.command
 ```

-Double-click the file in Finder.
+Double-click `Start_HelperDev_macOS.command` in Finder.

+Because the launcher is not distributed through the Mac App Store or signed by an identified Apple developer, macOS may block it the first time it is opened.
+If this happens, follow these steps:

+1. Double-click `Start_HelperDev_macOS.command`.
+2. macOS may display a message saying that Apple could not verify that the file is free of malware.
+Click **Done**.
+3. Open **System Settings**.
+4. Go to **Privacy & Security**.
+5. Scroll down to the **Security** section.
+6. Find the message stating that `Start_HelperDev_macOS.command` was blocked to protect your Mac.
+7. Click **Open Anyway**.
+8. macOS will display another confirmation dialog.
+Click **Open Anyway** again.
+9. Approve the action using an administrator's **Touch ID** or click **Use Password...** and enter an administrator password.
+10. The launcher should then be allowed to run.

-On the first run, the launcher automatically:
+After the launcher is approved, it automatically:

 1. Creates a local Python virtual environment named `.venv`
 2. Installs the dependencies from `requirements.txt`
 3. Starts HelperDev at `http://127.0.0.1:5001`

-If macOS refuses to open the launcher, open Terminal in the project folder and run:
+If the launcher still does not open, open Terminal in the project folder and run:

 ```bash
 chmod +x Start_HelperDev_macOS.command